uschpc/NSF21-528/Scripts_and_Tools/README.md

 #### It's suggested to cut and paste the above script in a BASH or other shell script and execute it so two streams are running *at the same time.*

 ### We are collecting the outputs in the *Results-and-Metrics* folder in this repo.
 I have created some subfolders for each institution to upload data, please feel free to create one if you don't see yours.
-Or, email or send me the output and I can upload it.
+Or, email or message me the output on Slack and I can upload it.

 ## If time permits, file transfer using bbcp (we are focusing on ping, traceroute and iperf3 right now)